 You cannot unilaterally prevent adjudication.
 Any party to a construction contract can refer any dispute to adjudication at any time.
 Unless the contract is excluded from the Construction Act (which is rather limited) or the dispute has not ‘crystallised’ (i.e. the issue to be referred is not yet disputed), a client is unlikely to be able to stop an adjudication.
 However, there is nothing stopping the parties from engaging in commercial discussions.
 After all, legal costs are irrecoverable in adjudication and therefore there is often some scope for negotiation.

-The Corporate Insolvency and Governance Act 2020 (CIGA) came into force earlier this year and…Read full article
+The Corporate Insolvency and Governance Act 2020 (CIGA) provides wide protections to insolvent companies and…Read full article